Pagure/pagure/doc/configuration.rst

 GIT_URL_GIT
 ~~~~~~~~~~~
 This configuration key provides the information to the user on how to clone
 the git repos hosted on pagure anonymously.
-These access can be granted via
+This access can be granted via
 the ``git://`` or ``http(s)://`` protocols.

 The URL should end with a slash ``/``.